 These transactions have been measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.

-As at December 31, 2023, included in accounts payable and accrued liabilities is \$57 (2022 - \$15) payable to GVI-CDS.
-This amount is unsecured, payable on demand and non-interest bearing.
+As at December 31, 2024, included in accounts payable and accrued liabilities is \$32 (2023 - \$57) payable to GVI-CDS.

-17. Related party transactions (continued)
+16. Related party transactions (continued)

-(b) Transactions with related parties
+(b) Transactions with related parties (continued)